logan-wright/MODIS-util/README.md

 date     = datetime.datetime(2014, 10, 17)

-# the following function call will find the Aqua MODIS granule (from 10:00AM to 12:00AM)
+# the following function call will find the Aqua MODIS granules (from 10:00AM to 12:00AM)
-# that contains the input flight track on 2014-10-17
+# that contain the input flight track points on 2014-10-17
 granules = FIND_MODIS(date, tmhr, lon, lat, satID='aqua', tmhr_range=[10.0, 12.0])

 # the following function will download the found granules